ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 			<td>
 				<p>Refer to the {@link features/code-blocks Code block feature} guide to learn more about support for blocks of pre–formatted code in CKEditor 5.</p>
 				<p>A plugin adding support for the inline <code>&lt;code&gt;</code> element is included in the {@link features/basic-styles Basic styles} package.<br>
-				Note: The {@link module:basic-styles/code~Code Code feature} is not available by default in any build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
+				Note: The {@link module:basic-styles/code~Code Code feature} is not available by default in any predefined build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
 			</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_backStyle">colorButton_backStyle</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_colors">colorButton_colors</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_colorsPerRow">colorButton_colorsPerRow</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_enableAutomatic">colorButton_enableAutomatic</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_enableMore">colorButton_enableMore</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_foreStyle">colorButton_foreStyle</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_historyRowLimit">colorButton_historyRowLimit</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_normalizeBackground">colorButton_normalizeBackground</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_renderContentColors">config.colorButton_renderContentColors</a></td>
 			<td>
 				<p>Refer to the {@link features/font#configuring-the-font-color-and-font-background-color-features Font feature} guide to learn more about configuring font and background color in CKEditor 5.</p>
-				<p>At the same time, we also provide a new highlight plugin which allows for highlighting parts of the text with the <code>&lt;mark&gt;</code> element with different CSS classes that can be easily styled.
+				<p>CKEditor 5 also provides a new highlight plugin.
+It allows for highlighting parts of the text with the <code>&lt;mark&gt;</code> element with different CSS classes that can be easily styled.
 See the {@link features/highlight Highlight feature guide} for more information .</p>
 			</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-contentsCss">contentsCss</a></td>
-			<td>Classic editor (CKEditor 5) no longer encapsulates the editing area in an <code>&lt;iframe&gt;</code>, so such file and configuration setting is no longer needed.
+			<td>{@link examples/builds/classic-editor Classic editor} in CKEditor 5 no longer encapsulates the editing area in an <code>&lt;iframe&gt;</code>, so such file and configuration setting is no longer needed.
 If for some reason you need to style the contents of the editing area differently, use the <code>.ck-content</code> selector.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-contentsLangDirection">contentsLangDirection</a></td>